skasim/hrc_emails/readme.md

 ## Network Analysis of Hillary Clinton's Emails

 [Kaggle](https://www.kaggle.com), as part of a [competition](https://www.kaggle.com/c/hillary-clinton-emails), made available over 7,000 pages of emails sent by Hillary Clinton and her associates.
 I found the emails fascinating not just because of the content, but because they told a story about the inner workings of Clinton's inner circle.
-I used network analysis and matplotlib to visually demonstrate how Clinton's inner cirlce operated.
+I used network analysis and matplotlib to visually demonstrate how Clinton's inner circle operated.
 You can view the code [here](https://github.com/skasim/hrc_emails/blob/master/hrc_network_analysis_with_graphs.ipynb).

 ## Hillary's Network